Last updated: November 23, 2025

 2.1.
 The Rate of Change formula

-The formula is designed to give you a simple percentage that shows how much the price has changed over a specific lookback period.
+The formula is designed to give traders a simple percentage that shows how much the price has changed over a specific lookback period.
 The standard formula for the Rate of Change is as follows:

 ROC = [(Current Closing Price – Closing Price ‘n’ periods ago) / (Closing Price ‘n’ periods ago)] x 100